Things to Do in Washington with Kids: A 2026 Family Guide

 Mall food is mediocre — pack snacks, eat off-Mall.
 Dupont Circle has many family options; Eastern Market is a fun Saturday morning.
 Skip the long lines and reserve.

-Day trips from Washington
+Day trips from Washington with kids

 Mount Vernon